 DME1 DME0 DATA MEMORY ADDRESS MEMORY FUNCTION

-0 0 0000h-FFFFh External data memory (default condition)
+0 0 0000h-FFFFh External Data Memory (default condition)

-0 1 0000h-03FFh Internal SRAM data memory
+0 1 0000h-03FFh Internal SRAM Data Memory

-0 1 0400h-FFFFh External data memory
+1 0400h-FFFFh External Data Memory

 1 0 Reserved Reserved

-0000h-03FFh Internal SRAM data memory
+0000h-03FFh Internal SRAM Data Memory

 1 1 0400h-FFFBh Reserved-no external access

 1 1 FFFCh Read access to the status of lock bits

-FFFDh-FFFFh Reserved-no external access
+FFFDh-FFFh Reserved-no external access

 Notes on the status byte read at FFFCh with DME1, 0 = 1, 1: Bits 2-0 reflect the programmed status of the security lock bits LB2-LB0.
 They are individually set to a logic 1 to correspond to a security lock bit that has been programmed.
 These status bits allow software to verify that the part has been locked before running if desired.
-The bits are read only.
+The bits are read-only.

-Note: After internal MOVX SRAM has been initialized, changing the DME0/1 bits has no effect on the contents of the SRAM
+Note: After internal MOVX SRAM has been initialized, changing bits DEM0/1 has no effect on the contents of the SRAM.